AL2050/website/_drafts/A-NAND-Gate-Created-Using-Analogue-Circuitry.markdown

 It is important to note that naturally, all signals are truly analogue.
 So, why do we design systems to take these analogue signal and make them digital?
 Well, by designing circuitry to control signals in a discrete manner enables a higher level of control, efficiency, reliability and precision when computing and storing information.

-Digital electronics systems can process and stores much more information, which is very useful in today's modern digital computers.
+Digital electronics systems can process and store information much more readily, which is very useful in today's modern digital computers.
+To add to that, digital electronics systems are more immune, than analogue systems, to signal noise that might be experienced over a communications channel, for example.

 The following combinations are in fact possible.